history

 One of the very first Sholes and Glidden typewriter shops – New York, circa 1876

 Being first is not always easy.
-The Sholes & Glidden typewriter was not a quick hit and sold very slowly for the first two years, then with only moderate success.
-New technology needs time to be seen and understood in any age and, as is often the case, not even the inventors fully understand the merits of their own inventions.
+The Sholes & Glidden typewriter sold very slowly in its first two years, and even after that only achieved moderate success.
+New technology in any era takes time to be recognized and understood, and, as is often the case, even the inventors may not fully grasp the true value of their own creation.

-• The Sholes & Glidden sold for $125, a huge amount at the time.
-A horse drawn carriage cost between $30 and $75 and an upright piano could be had for $100.
+The Sholes & Glidden sold for $125—a considerable amount at the time.
+A horse-drawn carriage cost between $30 and $75, and an upright piano could be purchased for $100.

-• Surprisingly, typewriters were not initially marketed for the general business office but were seen as labor saving devices for ‘Ministers, lawyers, authors, stenographers and all who desire to escape the drudgery of the pen.”
+Surprisingly, the typewriter was not initially marketed for the general business office.
+Instead, it was promoted as a labor-saving device for “ministers, lawyers, authors, stenographers, and all who desire to escape the drudgery of the pen.”

 A Menagerie of typewriters